dzhadyrassyn/codecrafters-redis-java/streams.md

 First, investigate the requirements

 Result: Added lock mechanism.
 For any block time, the thread is waiting until a notify is called after the add method

+Next: The last point for streams
+Blocking reads using $

+Result: Before fetching by xRead, I read the last added stream-id, save it, and use that for fetching entries after the saved streamId